choderalab/openmmtools/docs/testsystems.rst

-.. currentmodule:: testsystems.testsystems
+.. currentmodule:: openmmtools.testsystems

-The testsystems Module
+The :module:`testsystems` Module
 ======================

-testsystems contains a number of test systems that you can use with OpenMM
+:module:`testsystems` contains a number of test systems that you can use with OpenMM, many of which have analytically computable properties that can be compared with simulation results.

-.. automodule:: testsystems.testsystems
+.. automodule:: openmmtools.testsystems